TejoPrakash-git/zaymazoneAPI/project/README.md

 # Zaymazone E-commerce Platform

 An artisan marketplace platform built with React, Vite, and MongoDB.
+The application has been fully integrated with MongoDB, replacing all mock data with real database interactions.

 ## Features